WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/sendObjectToNext.md

 **objectId** _string_

-The object ID on the Studio or Enterprise Server.
+The object ID on the Studio Server.

 **Return value**